1. Defining Perplexity: An Intuitive Approach

 3. Example Calculation: Perplexity in Action

-– A perfect model would assign a probability of 1.0 to each correct word, giving a perplexity of exactly 1.0
+- A perfect model (assigns probability 1.0 to correct tokens): Perplexity = 1.0 (the theoretical floor).

 4. Why Perplexity Matters: Applications and Importance